 ORR’s interest in coordinated placement is to facilitate and ensure refugee self sufficiency and integration by 1.) providing timely and relevant employment and health-care access data to inform the refugee placement process, and 2.) ensuring that ORR’s resources are available to meet the needs of incoming refugee populations.

-Based on the National Security Council-led interagency process, the Department of Health and Human Services/Office of Refugee Resettlement (ORR) and Department of State/Bureau of Population, Refugees and Migration (PRM) instituted quarterly placement consultation meetings with resettlement stakeholders: national resettlement agencies, state refugee coordinators, refugee health coordinators, ethnic community-based organizations and ORR technical assistance providers.
-ORR created a Placement Coordinator position in August 2010 to organize, coordinate and facilitate its engagement in placement related activities.
+Based on the National Security Council-led interagency process, the Department of Health and Human Services/Office of Refugee Resettlement (ORR) and Department of State/Bureau of Population, Refugees and Migration (PRM) instituted quarterly placement consultation meetings with resettlement stakeholders; including national resettlement agencies, State Refugee Coordinators, State Refugee Health Coordinators, Ethnic Community Based Organizations and ORR technical assistance providers.

 Description of Activities:

-- ORR and PRM co-host quarterly placement planning meetings.
+- ORR and PRM co-host quarterly placement consultation meetings.
 These meetings are the key mechanism for sharing information with stakeholders.

-- ORR shares funding, capacity, and other domestic placement pointers affecting placement.
+- ORR shares funding, capacity, and other domestic indicators affecting refugee placement.